AdriMark/markcraft/README.md

 # markcraft
-Github Pages website for Markcraft.org
+Github Pages website for Markcraft.org!
+I really have no clue what im doing here